Non-fiction (Christianity, Theology)

 Our anti-racial, anti-national West encompasses everyone equally.
 The Bible doesn’t.

 The first two verses of the Book of Nehemiah, Chapter 13, describe the Israelites hearing the Book of Moses declare no Ammonite or Moabite should ever be admitted into the assembly of God, because they had not provided the Israelites with food and water but instead hired Balaam to call a curse upon them.
 The Israelites respond, at verse 3, by excluding all people of foreign descent.

 Love thy neighbour is a command of kindness to our compatriots, including those we don’t know.
 It’s the sense of community underpinning racism, nationalism, and other tribalism.

-Jesus’ parable of the Good Samaritan demonstrates that our generosity should be to people with whom we disagree, if they’re from our race.
+Jesus’ parable of the Good Samaritan demonstrates that our generosity should be to people with whom we disagree.
 Samaritans were fellow Semites claiming descent from particular Israelite tribes and adherence to a purer, ancient form of their religion than others.
 Their modern-day equivalents aren’t people from other races but, for example, the racists and nationalists we condemn among our own.

 The Bible talks of foreigners, thereby affirming races and nations.
 At a time other religions imposed no obligations to outsiders, the Bible spoke of them.
 Kindness to foreigners isn’t at a people’s expense.